tmscarla/akka-big-data/README.md

 * **Batch**: the stream is divided into batches of data.
 Each operator processes a batch at a time and waits until enough data elements are available to fill a batch.
 Each operator has a *batchSize* attribute that quantifies the size of the buffer.
 It might introduce some delay.

 ## Fault tolerance
+Akka by defaul, has the following general rules for message sends:
+* at-most-once delivery
+* message ordering per sender-reciver pair
+Further details can be found on [this page](https://doc.akka.io/docs/akka/current/general/message-delivery-reliability.html) of the official documentation.

+The platform guarantees an **exactly-once delivery**, meaning that a message sent between two workers can neither be lost nor duplicated.
+The delivery mechanism relies on the assumption that the message has been successfully sent, received, put in the mailbox, and then processed by the target actor.

+When a Worker crashes during a message processing it throws an Exception which is handled by the Master node.
+The Master restarts the Worker which puts the message which caused the crash in its mailbox again.
+In this way the message will be re-processed by the Worker.

+In order to guarantee that the processing order is unchanged, each Worker's mailbox is structured as a priority queue.
+When a message is put back in the mailbox it has the highest priority in the queue.
+In this way we are guaranteed that it will be processed first.

 ## REST API
 A complete set of examples of the REST API can be found [here](https://github.com/tmscarla/akka-big-data/blob/master/REST-API.txt).
 Below a detailed explanation of each endpoint: